 Provision of Retained Capacity Information

-By 8pm on the day of each retainer window National Grid shall publish on its website, for each ASEP where one or more retainers has been granted, the aggregate quantity covered by those retainers and the adjusted maximum retainer quantity.
+By 8pm on the day of each retainer window National Gas Transmission shall publish on its website, for each ASEP where one or more retainers has been granted, the aggregate quantity covered by those retainers and the adjusted maximum retainer quantity.

-By 8pm on the day of each retainer window National Grid shall notify individual Shipper Users granted retainers of the relevant ASEPs and quantities.
+By 8pm on the day of each retainer window National Gas Transmission shall notify individual Shipper Users granted retainers of the relevant ASEPs and quantities.

 Capacity Retention Charges